NLeSC/guide/best_practices/language_guides/ccpp.md

 ### Testing
 Use [Google Test](https://github.com/google/googletest).
 It is light-weight, good and is used a lot.
-[Catch2](https://github.com/catchorg/Catch2) is also pretty good, well maintained and has native support in the CLion IDE.
+[Catch2](https://github.com/catchorg/Catch2) is also pretty good, well maintained and has native support in the IDE.

 ### Documentation
 Use [Doxygen](http://www.doxygen.nl/).
 It is the de-facto standard way of inlining documentation into comment sections of your code.
 The output is very ugly.
 Mini-tutorial: run `doxygen -g` (preferably inside a `doc` folder) in a new project to set things up, from then on, run `doxygen` to (re-)generate the documentation.